ethpm/py-ethpm/README.md

 ```

 In cases where a contract uses a library, the contract factory will have
 unlinked bytecode.
-The `erc190` package ships with it's own subclass of
+The `ethpm` package ships with its own subclass of
 `web3.contract.Contract` with a few extra methods and properties related to
 bytecode linking